andresegall/python_learning/README.md

 - ## Expression Validator
   - Simple validator method for mathematics expressions.
-  - Basically, make sure all the parentheses, braces, and square brackets are open and closed in the correct sequence.
+  - Basically, make sure all the parentheses, braces, and square brackets are opened and closed in the correct sequence.